liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-it.md

 - " "Beat it, Gunga Din —— the heart of the matter

 -  I suppose it's the only private room available —— the heart of the matter

+- It's all right up in the Protectorate —— the heart of the matter

+-  He looked without interest in obedience to a stranger's direction, and it seemed to him that no particular interest attached to the squat grey-haired man walking alone up Bond Street —— the heart of the matter

+- " "Is that the police uniform?"
+"It is —— the heart of the matter